Blurlingite/jotto-hooks-context/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## To run the app, run this in the project directory:

+### `npm run dev`

+If the app cannot run, try running this command:

+### `npm install`

+and then run "npm run dev" again in the project directory:

-## Available Scripts
+## Other Available Scripts

-In the project directory, you can run:
+In the project directory, you can also run:

 ### `npm start`